Command-line interface: Other command-line interfaces

 Another command-line interface allows a shell program to launch helper programs, either to launch documents or start a program.
 The command is processed internally by the shell, and then passed on to another program to launch the document.
-The graphical interface of Windows and OS/2 rely heavily on command-lines passed through to other programs – console or graphical, which then usually process the command line without presenting a user-console.
+The graphical interface of Windows and OS/2 rely heavily on command lines passed through to other programs – console or graphical, which then usually process the command line without presenting a user-console.

-Programs like the OS/2 E editor and some other IBM editors, can process command-lines normally meant for the shell, the output being placed directly in the document window.
+Programs like the OS/2 E editor and some other IBM editors, can process command lines normally meant for the shell, the output being placed directly in the document window.

 A web browser's URL input field can be used as a command line.
-It can be used to "launch" web apps, access browser configuration, as well as perform a search.
+It can be used to launch web apps, access browser configuration, as well as perform a search.
 Google, which has been called "the command line of the internet" will perform a domain-specific search when it detects search parameters in a known format.
 This functionality is present whether the search is triggered from a browser field or on Google's website.

 There are JavaScript libraries that allow to write command line applications in browser as standalone Web apps or as part of bigger application.
 An example of such a website is the CLI interface to DuckDuckGo.
-There are also Web-based SSH applications, that allow to give access to server command line interface from a browser.
+There are also web-based SSH applications that allow access to a server’s command-line interface from a browser.

-Many video games on the PC feature a command line interface often referred to as a console.
+Many PC video games feature a command line interface often referred to as a console.
 It is typically used by the game developers during development and by mod developers for debugging purposes as well as for cheating or skipping parts of the game.